End-to-End Research Design

 Problem Solving Research & Published Solutions

 I encounter the unknown, the unexplored, and the overlooked through my research.
-When doing so, I've often come up against pervasive problems or unaddressed questions where I've responded by facing them head on, researching their breadth and depth and thinking both strategically and creatively about their solutions.
+When doing so, I've often come up against pervasive problems or unaddressed questions where I've responded by facing them head on, researching their breadth and depth, while also thinking strategically and creatively about their solutions.

 The Digital Dilemma